zwets/sms-gateway/README.md

  * `DELIVERED`: the SMSC reported the messages as delivered
  * `EXPIRED`: message was not sent because the deadline had passed
- * `INVALID`: the request received was invalid (client error)
+ * `INVALID`: the request received was invalid (client error) or was deemed undeliverable by an SMSC downstream from ours.
  * `FAILED`: the SMS could not be sent (server/backend error)

 In the _happy flow_, the client should expect two responses for every request: